 Exploring the Broad Spectrum of Nursing Careers

-Nursing isn’t a career for the faint of heart, as it often requires grit.
-However, another equally important quality for excelling in the field of nursing is passion.
+Nursing isn’t a career for the faint of heart, as it may require grit.
+However, another equally important quality for excelling in the field of nursing can be passion.

-Determining what you're passionate about in the field of nursing may help you navigate the broad spectrum of specialties and disciplines.
-This may also help you to identify the steps needed to take care of others while doing what you love.
+Determining what a person is passionate about in the area of nursing may help navigate the broad spectrum of specialties and disciplines.
+This might also assist nursing candidates to identify a specific path or specialization while doing what they love.

-With numerous specialties to choose from, the prospect of identifying the best fit can be overwhelming 1.
-Ultimately, to understand a specialty, you should identify the main tasks a specialist performs in the line of duty.
+With numerous nursing specialties to choose from, the prospect of identifying the best fit for you can be overwhelming.
+Ultimately, to understand a specialty in the nursing field, identify the main tasks a specialist performs in the line of duty.

 - Women’s Health

-Each of these areas of nursing has distinct frameworks.
-Emergency medicine can be expected to be a fast-paced field involving direct contact with a wide variety of patients and medical challenges while advanced practice nursing tends to be more structured, regular and focused on addressing particular health issues.
+Each area of nursing has distinct frameworks and requirements.
+Emergency medicine can be expected to be a fast-paced field involving direct contact with a wide variety of patients and medical challenges while advanced practice nursing may tend to be more structured, regular and focused on addressing particular health issues.

 Subcategories of each area of nursing also exist.
-If you know you would prefer a structured setting, consider which subcategories of advanced practice nursing that may include.
-You may choose to focus on caring for a particular age group, such as children or seniors.
-A particular field, such as cardiology or orthopedics, may also suit your preferences.
+If a nurse prefers a more structured setting, consideration for subcategories of advanced practice nursing should be given.
+A nurse may choose to focus on caring for a particular age group, such as children or seniors.
+A particular field, such as cardiology or orthopedics, may also suit a nurse’s preferences.

 Preparing for the Steps in Your Projected Career Path